 The answer to this question would really depend on what you are using the honey for.

-Physically, a glass jar of clover honey is more light-colored than wildflower.
+Physically, a glass jar of clover honey is more light-colored than a wildflower.

 Wildflower Honey Benefits